seborama/demo1-kafka/README.md

 ### Get Kafka

-The simplest approach from OSX is to use `brew`:
+The simplest approach for OSX is to use `brew`:

 ```bash
 brew install kafka